Gadeoli/rjs-component-library-themed-extra/README.md

 # RJS Component Library Themed Extra

-(A test for now) A reactjs component library with theme support.
-Here will be extra components not present in default library.
+(A test for now) This is a component-library-themed to extend @gadeoli/rjs-component-library-themed-extra with unusual components.

 ## Components

 ImageEditor

-## Sources
+## Sources (Don't use the link bellow.
+Search by yourself is always a saffer practice!)

+[source I](https://www.npmjs.com/package/react-photo-editor) - Base to create photo editor hook [source II](https://chatgpt.com/) - Used to implement multiple function in photo editor hook

 ## ToDO